Exploring HOD-dependent systematics for the DESI 2024 Full-Shape galaxy clustering analysis: Results

 \subsection{Comparison to parameter-level estimates}

-In \cref{fig:validation}, we show the comparison between adding a HOD-dependent systematic contribution at the level of the parameters---computed as described below---and at the level of the power spectrum.
+In this section, we compare the methods of adding a HOD-dependent systematic contribution at the level of the parameters---computed as described below---and at the level of the power spectrum. \cref{fig:validation} shows resulting parameter distributions for the combination of the statistical uncertainty, given the V1 cubic box volume, and the HOD-dependent systematic contribution, which we refer to as `V1+HOD'.
 The two approaches are compared in the context of the V1 cubic box volume rather than the reduced volume of DR1 in order to more easily distinguish the HOD contribution from the statistical error.
-To show the combined V1+HOD uncertainty at the parameter-level, we generate a Gaussian distribution centred at the posterior mean of a fit to the mean power spectrum obtained from 25 realisations of the V1 best-fit HOD cubic mock.
-The posterior width, $\sigma^\mathrm{V1}_\mathrm{stat}$, is then inflated by the HOD contribution in quadrature,
+To show the combined V1+HOD uncertainty at the parameter-level, we generate a Gaussian distribution centred at the posterior mean of a fit to the mean power spectrum obtained from 25 realisations of the V1 cubic mock.
+The posterior width, $\sigma^\mathrm{V1}_\mathrm{stat}$, on a given cosmological parameter of interest, $x$, is then inflated by the HOD contribution in quadrature,

-where $x$ is the cosmological parameter of interest and $\bar{x}^p$ and $\bar{x}^\mathrm{flat}$ are the MAP values fit to the mean of 25 mocks with physical and uninformative nuisance priors, respectively.
-The diagonal contribution captures the prior weight effect (given the V1 volume) in a similar manner to \cref{eq:mod_res} while the contribution from HOD-dependent shifts in cosmology,
+where $\bar{x}_p$ and $\bar{x}_\mathrm{flat}$ are the MAP values fit to the mean of 25 mocks with physical and uninformative nuisance priors, respectively.
+The final term captures the prior weight effect (given the V1 volume) in a similar manner to \cref{eq:diagonal} while the contribution from HOD-dependent shifts in cosmology,